C-LAEF/claef_1k_doc/docs/wwdiag.md

 With the upgrade of C-LAEF to 1k in 2024, the ww diagnostics has been extended to a usage without canopy scheme.
 In this case the screening level height (default is 2m for temperature and humidity) is adapted.

 ## Methodology (Canopy scheme on)
-The ww diagnostics is activated in the namelist block NAM_DIAG_ISBAN by choosing N2MTG=1.
+The ww diagnostics is activated in the namelist block NAM_DIAG_ISBAN of the surfex namelist by choosing N2MTG=1 and by setting LDIAGSCREENWW=.T. in NAMPHY of the 001 namelist.
 The main routine dealing with ww diagnostics is surfex/SURFEX/coupling_isba_canopyn.F90.
 The ww diagnostics has been developed based on the 3 requirements explained above.

 1.)
 The first part is the determination of the screening level in each IFAC class defined by namelist settings (see namelist description in the section below).
 This is done by a linear interpolation between the defined level at the beginning of the forecast (e.g. namelist switch ZLEVEL_DAY_START) and the end (ZLEVEL_DAY_END).
 The transition between the level at the beginning and the end is based on a slope parameter defined in the namelist (XLEVEL_K_NIGHT, XLEVEL_K_DAY).
 1 means that the end level is reached at the end of the forecast, 2 means that it is reached after the half of the forecasting range, etc.